Bayesian Nonparametric Inference for "Species-sampling" Problems: The number of unseen species

-Let $\lambda=m/n$, i.e. the proportion (fraction) of unobserved individuals with respect to observed individuals.
-For $\lambda<1$, the Good-Toulmin estimator is arguably the most popular estimator of $\mathfrak{u}_{n,m}$ \citep{Goo(56)}.
-If $M_{r,n}=m_{r}$ is the number of distinct species with frequency $r\geq1$ in the observable sample $\mathbf{X}_{n}$, then the Good-Toulmin estimator of $\mathfrak{u}_{n,m}$ is
+Under the ``classical framework", the Good-Toulmin estimator is the most popular estimator of $\mathfrak{u}_{n,m}$ \citep{Goo(56),Efr(76)}.
+If $\lambda=m/n$ and $M_{r,n}=m_{r}$ denotes the number of distinct species with frequency $r\geq1$ in $\mathbf{X}_{n}$, then the Good-Toulmin estimator is

-For $\lambda=n^{-1}$, i.e. $m=1$, the estimator \eqref{gtou_estim} reduces to the Good-Turing estimator of $\mathfrak{p}_{0,n}$.
-The Good-Toulmin estimator \eqref{gtou_estim} is a nonparametric estimator of $\mathfrak{u}_{n,m}$, in the sense that it does not rely on any distributional assumption on the unknown $p$.
-In the classical species sampling framework, the estimator $\mathfrak{\tilde{u}}_{n,m}$ is obtained by comparing expectations of $\mathfrak{u}_{n,m}$ and $M_{r,n}$ \citep{Goo(53),Goo(56)}.
-The estimator also admits a natural interpretation as a nonparametric empirical Bayes estimator in sense of \citet{Rob(56)} \citep{Efr(76),Mao(02)}.
-Unfortunately, for $\lambda\geq1$ the estimator \eqref{gtou_estim} is useless since the geometrically increasing magnitude of $\lambda^{i}$ produces wild oscillations as the number of terms increases.
-To overcome this drawback, \citet{Efr(76)} proposed a modification of $\mathfrak{\tilde{u}}_{n,m}$ that relies on a Euler-type random truncation of the series \eqref{gtou_estim}.
-Motivated by the increasing interest in the range $\lambda>1$, especially in biological applications, Efron-Thisted estimator has been the subject of recent breakthrough studies \citep{Orl(17), Wu(19),Pol(20)}.
-In particular, \citet{Orl(17)} show that Efron-Thisted estimator provably estimates $\mathfrak{u}_{n,m}$ all of the way up to $\lambda\asymp\log n$, that such a range is the best possible, and that the estimator's mean-square error is minimax near-optimal for any $\lambda$.
-These provable guarantees do not rely on any assumption on the underlying unknown distribution $p$, and they hold uniformly over all distributions, thus providing a theory in its greatest generality.
+For $\lambda=n^{-1}$ the estimator \eqref{gtou_estim} reduces to the Good-Turing estimator of $\mathfrak{p}_{0,n}$.
+The Good-Toulmin estimator \eqref{gtou_estim} is a nonparametric estimator of $\mathfrak{u}_{n,m}$, as it does not rely on any distributional assumption.
+The estimator $\mathfrak{\tilde{u}}_{n,m}$ was first obtained by \citet{Goo(56)} through a comparison between the expectations of $\mathfrak{u}_{n,m}$ and $M_{r,n}$, in analogy with the Good-Turing estimator in \citet{Goo(53)}, whereas \citet{Efr(76)} proved that $\mathfrak{\tilde{u}}_{n,m}$ admits a nonparametric empirical Bayes derivation \citep{Mao(02)}.
+In particular, \citet{Efr(76)} observed that, for $\lambda\geq1$, the geometrically increasing magnitude of $\lambda^{i}$ produces some wild oscillations in \eqref{gtou_estim}, which are undesirable.
+To overcome this drawback, they proposed a modification of $\mathfrak{\tilde{u}}_{n,m}$ that relies on a Euler-type random truncation of the series \eqref{gtou_estim}.
+Motivated by the increasing interest in the range $\lambda>1$, especially in biological applications, Efron-Thisted estimator has been the subject of breakthrough studies \citep{Orl(17), Wu(19),Pol(20)}. \citet{Orl(17)} showed that Efron-Thisted estimator provably estimates $\mathfrak{u}_{n,m}$ all of the way up to $\lambda\asymp\log n$, that such a range is the best possible, and that the estimator's mean-square error is minimax near-optimal for any $\lambda$.
+These theoretical guarantees do not rely on any assumption on the underlying unknown distribution $p$ for the $X_{i}$'s, and they hold uniformly over all discrete distributions, thus providing a theory in its greatest generality.

-An interesting generalization, or refinement, of the number of unseen species $\mathfrak{u}_{n,m}$ is the unseen species' prevalences.
+A generalization, or refinement, of the number of unseen species $\mathfrak{u}_{n,m}$ is the unseen species' prevalences.
 Formally, the unseen species' prevalence of order $r\geq1$ is defined as